Sunt-ing/database-system-readings/README.md

 - [Computer Systems: A Programmer's Perspective](https://github.com/Sunt-ing/database-system-readings/blob/main/CS:APP-omputer%20Systems:%20A%20Programmer's%20Perspective.md)
 - [The PhD Grind](https://github.com/Sunt-ing/database-system-readings/blob/main/The%20PhD%20Grind.md)

-You may also find [Top 2 Book List](https://github.com/Sunt-ing/database-system-readings/blob/main/Top%202%20Book%20List.md)
+You may also find other books in [Top 2 Book List](https://github.com/Sunt-ing/database-system-readings/blob/main/Top%202%20Book%20List.md)

 # Paper list
 Papers can be found in the issue list.
 A closed issue means that the report about it is finished, while an open one means that it's to-be-appeared or on-the-flying.